Ludmila Prokunina-Olsson, Ph.D.

 GAITHERSBURG MD 20877

-Molecular Genetics of HCV Infection
+Genetics of Infection and Cancer

 O'Brien TR, Pfeiffer RM, Paquin A, Lang Kuhs KA, Chen S, Bonkovsky HL, Edlin BR, Howell CD, Kirk GD, Kuniholm MH, Morgan TR, Strickler HD, Thomas DL, Prokunina-Olsson L. Comparison of functional variants in IFNL4 and IFNL3 for association with HCV clearance.
 J Hepatol.
 2015;63(5):1103-10.